-This romantic suspense was published by Pocket Star on April 17, 2012 and has 404 pages.
+This romantic suspense that was published by Pocket Star on April 17, 2012 and has 404 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Scorched, Exposed, Thread of Fear
+Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Scorched, Exposed, Thread of Fear

 Fifth in the Tracers romantic suspense series revolving around law enforcement and forensic experts at the police department in San Marcos, Texas and the nearby Delphi Center.
 The couple focus is on Detective Allison Doyle and Special Agent Mark Wolfe of the FBI.